How To Become a Digital Nomad as a UX/UI Designer

 Lunchtime around 1:30 pm is a culinary adventure.
 I love exploring the local cuisine and culture of my current location.
 Sometimes, I'll join fellow digital nomads or travelers, swapping stories and tips over a meal.

 I then go back to work at 1:30 pm, and I usually continue until 4-5 pm.
-This stretch often includes meetings or calls to discuss project progress and feedback, although I'm a huge fan of asynchronous communication so you can find me recording Looms in a meeting room of a coworking.
+This stretch often includes meetings or calls to discuss project progress and feedback, although I'm a huge fan of asynchronous communication so you can find me recording Looms in a meeting room of a coworking space.
 Amidst the hustle, I carve out some 'me time' to stay updated with the latest UX/UI trends, experiment with new tools, or participate in workshops.
 Sometimes, I just go for a walk and enjoy the surroundings to take a break from work.

 surf board in Weligama, Sri Lanka